tinahir/airlines-price-offers-app/README.md

 ## Setup

+1. Run `cd tests`
-1. Run `nvm use` to use the proper Node.js version
+2. Run `nvm use` to use the proper Node.js version
-2. Run `npm install` to install required dependencies
+3. Run `npm install` to install required dependencies
-3. Run `npm test` to start Cypress and verify prepared scenarios
+4. Run `npm test` to start Cypress and verify prepared scenarios

 ## Test Scenarios